Cuneiform: Neo-Assyrian and Neo-Babylonian cuneiform

 In the Iron Age (c.
 10th–6th centuries BC) during the Neo-Assyrian Empire, Assyrian cuneiform was further simplified.
+Babylonian cuneiform was simplified along similar lines during that period, albeit to a lesser extent and in a slightly different way.
 The characters remained the same as those of Sumero-Akkadian cuneiforms, but the graphic design of each character relied more heavily on wedges and square angles, making them significantly more abstract: